silviafracalossi/M__STLD__explore_zurich/README.md

 ## Explore Zurich
-Project for the Semantic Technologies and Linked Data course.
+Project for the "Semantic Technologies and Linked Data" course.

 ## Project configuration
 ### Requirements
 - Make sure you have the following python libraries installed:
    - csv
    - json
    - shapely
    - geopandas

 ### 1) Data preparation:
 - Create the folder "data/elaborated/"